2022 Acura TLX Trim Levels, Configurations & Comparisons.

 The TLX provides all of the niceties offered on the lower trim levels, including the top-of-the-line ELS Studio sound system and a 15.0-inch head-up display.
 The sedan’s seats are also upgraded with cushion extenders and side bolsters.

-The base TLX is not a bad option for drivers who are looking for a budget-priced sports sedan.
+The base TLX isn't a bad option for drivers who are shopping for a budget sports sedan.
 It’s significantly less expensive than most European models.
-Acura also equips the TLX with some great standard amenities, including heated front seats and a power sunroof.
+Acura also equips the TLX with some great standard amenities, such as heated front seats and a power sunroof.
 Most people will enjoy the base TLX’s performance capabilities.
-While Acura’s Super-Handling AWD system is an additional $2,200, it does noticeably improve wet-weather traction and cornering grip.
+Acura’s Super-Handling AWD system does noticeably improve rainy-weather traction and cornering grip, although it does bang an additional $2,200.

 Another notch up the trim ladder is the leather-appointed TLX Technology.
 It adds a better sound system, blind-spot monitoring, and 3-D navigation.